Serasidis/STM32_HID_Bootloader/README.md

 This bootloader should't have any compiler restrictions, so it should work with any GCC ARM toolchain version (latest is always recommended!).
 Just run 'make' on that folder.

+The `hid-flash` binary tool (executable) is also included in the [latest HID Bootloader](https://github.com/Serasidis/STM32_HID_Bootloader/releases) release

 ### Linux udev setup:

-To use the HID bootloader without root permissions the following udev rule needs to be installed to the /etc/udev/rules.d/99-stm32_hid_bl.rules:
+To use the HID bootloader without root permissions the following udev rule needs to be installed to the `/etc/udev/rules.d/99-stm32_hid_bl.rules`

 ```
 # STM32_HID_bootloader